gitkraken/vscode-gitlens/README.md

 - Adds a **details hover** annotation to the current line to show more commit details ([optional](#hover-settings- 'Jump to the Hover settings'), on by default)
   - Provides **automatic issue linking** to Bitbucket, GitHub, GitLab, and Azure DevOps in commit messages
   - Provides a **quick-access command bar** with _Open Changes_, _Blame Previous Revision_, _Open on Remote_, _Invite to Live Share_ (if available), and _Show More Actions_ command buttons
-  - Click the commit id to execute the _Show Commit Details_ command
+  - Click the commit id to execute the _Show Commit_ command

 ##### Changes (diff) Hover